China PICC in talks with AIG as buyer for $4 billion HK IPO

 ($1 = 6.2252 Chinese yuan)

-(Reporting by Elzio Barreto and Fiona Lau of IFR; Additional reporting by Clare Baldwin and Jing Song of IFR; Editing by Denny Thomas and Helen Massy-Beresford)
+(Additional reporting by Fiona Lau and Jing Song of IFR; Editing by Denny Thomas and Edmund Klamann)